wazuh/wazuh-documentation/source/getting-started/use_cases/intrusion_detection.rst

 The Rootcheck and Syscheck components
 -------------------------------------

-Rootcheck and Syscheck are the Wazuh main components responsible for detecting anomalous behaviors.
-Below there are more details of these two Wazuh critical components.
+Rootcheck and Syscheck are the Wazuh main components responsible for detecting malware and anomalous behaviors.

-The :ref:`Rootcheck <reference_ossec_rootcheck>` component detects abnormal behavior among files, processes, and ports.
+:ref:`Rootcheck <reference_ossec_rootcheck>` detects abnormal behavior among files, processes, and ports.
 The Rootcheck engine checks hidden processes and ports.
-It also explores if the content of a file or registry key contains a particular pattern or string.
+It also scans the content of a file or registry key looking for particular patterns or strings.

-The :ref:`Syscheck <reference_ossec_syscheck>` is responsible for the FIM module that watches the files within the monitored directories during a scheduled scan.
+:ref:`Syscheck <reference_ossec_syscheck>` is responsible for the FIM module that watches the files within the monitored directories during a scheduled scan.
 Syscheck also compares the actual state of the file with the information stored in the FIM baseline when the operating system reports that a particular file has changed.

-Users can strengthen their systems' intrusion detection capabilities by using Syscheck to scan file-related anomalies and rootcheck to detect suspicious hidden processes or ports.
+Users can strengthen their systems intrusion detection capabilities by using Syscheck to scan for file-related anomalies and Rootcheck to detect suspicious hidden processes or ports.

 .. toctree::